 - 1Password 3 or 1Password Pro 3.7.2 installed on your device

 - 1Password 6.5 or later installed on your device.
-Get 1Password 6
+Get the latest version of 1Password

 - the Master Password enabled in 1Password 3 (not the 4‑digit unlock code)

 Be sure to keep 1Password 3 on your device until you reach the end of the upgrade process.
-You will need 1Password 3 installed to move the data into 1Password 6.
+You will need 1Password 3 installed to move the data into the latest version of 1Password.

 To migrate your data: